 In practice, patent infringement proceedings start with a seizure that may be carried out after an order from the President of the Paris Court.
-Seizure orders may be granted immediately, once the plaintiff discloses relevant pieces of evidence such as the title and any allegedly infringing actions.
-Seizures are performed by bailiffs who will perform any investigation authorised by the judge, describing or seizing allegedly infringing goods or any document linked to them.
+Once the plaintiff discloses relevant pieces of evidence such as the title and any allegedly infringing actions, seizure orders may be immediately granted.
+Seizures are performed by bailiffs, who perform any judge-authorised investigation, describing or seizing allegedly infringing goods or any document linked to them.
 Bailiffs can be, if authorised by the court order, assisted by experts (technicians, computer specialists, accountants...) - other than employees of the plaintiff.
 Within 31 calendar days or 20 business days from the seizure, the plaintiff must deliver a complaint to the defendant.
-Once the case is filed at the court, there are pre-trial preliminary proceedings in which the plaintiff must show relevant pieces of evidence and the defendant must file a response.
+Unless there is a particular urgency, the plaintiff must try to resolve the dispute in an amicable outcome before delivering a complaint (decree n°2015-282 of March 11, 2015).
+Once the case is filed, the plaintiff must show relevant evidence pieces in the pre-trial preliminary proceedings and the defendant must file a response.
 In certain cases, an expert may be appointed by the court.
-During pre-trial proceedings, parties may ask the judge to order the communication of relevant pieces of evidence, as well as to grant a provisional compensation.
-In straightforward patent infringement cases, pre-trial proceedings last from 12-18 months.
+During pre-trial proceedings, parties may ask the judge to order the communication of relevant pieces of evidence, as well as to grant provisional compensation.
+In straightforward patent infringement cases, pre-trial proceedings last from 12 - 18 months.

-1.3 Can a defence of patent invalidity be raised and if so how?
+1.3 Can a defence of patent invalidity be raised and if so

-Patent validity can be challenged in the enforcement action as a counterclaim or in separate proceedings before the same court.
+Patent validity can be challenged in an enforcement action as a counterclaim or in separate proceedings before the same court.